-My husband and I are avid scuba enthusiasts, and we have been diving all over the world in our 23 years of scuba certification.
+My husband and I are avid scuba enthusiasts, and we have been diving all over the world in our 25 years of scuba certification.
 I enjoy quilting when I'm not cooking.
 Six years ago, I shed some 112 pounds after an illness, but still enjoy cooking for my husband and grown kids.
-Our older child, a son, is an attorney, and our daughter is a PA (Physician Assistant.)
-Life sure is different when you wear a size 2, but as I tell my family, just because I don't eat anymore doesn't mean I can't cook.
+Our older child, a son, is an attorney, and our daughter is a PA (Physician Assistant, who recently blessed us with our first grandchild, the new love of our lives.).
 Cooking is my life-line.
 It keeps me connected.
 My family blessed me with a rich culinary heritage, and I began learning early.
 My mom went back to college for her masters in education when I was still in high school, so I cooked dinner for my family on many occasions.
 Food is the great equalizer.
 Rich or poor, there are few who don't experience a truly visceral enjoyment via great food.
 For me, few pleasures equal creating something that makes people moan with near-ecstasy!

 My favorite things to cook

 Anything Italian, as that's my family background.
 Love to bake - cakes, cookies, breads, pies.
 Love Oriental cuisine.
 Originally trained classically in France, then completed chef training at Johnson and Wales University (Providence, RI - the one that Emeril graduated from, although I graduated a couple of years after him) with a degree in Culinary Arts.
 I've worked as a chef for a private school, a caterer, culinary instructor, and a pastry chef.
 I then went into food journalism and wrote restaurant reviews for the newspaper and several magazines.